Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Methodology

 \subsection{\texorpdfstring{Periyasamy et\,al.~\cite{Periyasamy.2022}}{}}

 Periyasamy et\,al.~\cite{Periyasamy.2022} aim to find an optimal configuration for a U-Net trained to differentiate between ocean and non-ocean regions by optimizing data pre-processing, data augmentation, the loss function, normalization layer, dropout rate, bottleneck layer, and transfer learning.
 Their dataset consists of multi-looked, geo-referenced, ortho-rectified SAR imagery of two glaciers in the Antarctic Peninsula and one glacier in Greenland.
 The best-performing model takes inputs pre-processed with a bilateral and a CLAHE filter.
+This denoising during preprocessing was originally inspired by classical methods for calving front delineation.
 For training, images are divided into non-overlapping patches of size $256\,\times\,256$ pixels and augmented eight-fold by rotation and flipping.
 During inference, images are fed into the network as a whole.
 The bottleneck of the best-performing U-Net includes a residual connection and dilated convolutions.
 The loss function combines the binary cross-entropy and the Dice loss with equal weighting.
 During post-processing, the calving front is extracted by dropping all but the largest connected ocean component and applying the canny edge detector to receive the contour of the ocean.

 For the comparison, we employ the optimized U-Net and alter the binary zone segmentation to a multi-zone segmentation.
 Hence, binary cross-entropy is replaced with a categorical cross-entropy.
 Moreover, we use a softmax as the final activation layer instead of a sigmoid and employ an argmax instead of a simple threshold to receive the zone predictions.
 Lastly, we replace the post-processing with the post-processing of Gourmelon et\,al.~\cite{Gourmelon_2022}'s Zones network.